Sources That Inform our Teaching & Learning

-- http://mindsetonline.com/ Carol Dweck’s website that explains the growth mindset.
+- Visit Carol Dweck’s website that explains the growth mindset.

 Project-based Learning (PBL)

-- http://www.performancetask.com/what-is-a-performance-task/ Explanation of what constitutes a performance task and how they promote deep learning, understanding, and application.
+- Click here to learn what constitutes a performance task and how they promote deep learning, understanding, and application.

-- http://indexgroups.org/msa/ The MissionSkills Assessment website explains the ground-breaking tool that alters the way schools thinking about education and measure six character skills essential for success in school and life.
+- This website explains the ground-breaking tool, MissionSkills Assessment, that alters the way schools thinking about education and measure six character skills essential for success in school and life.
 Far Hills is one of the founding schools.

 Social and Emotional Learning (SEL)

-- http://www.casel.org/social-and-emotional-learning/ Collaborative for Academic, Social, and Emotional Learning (CASEL) is the nation’s leading organization advancing the development of academic, social and emotional competence for all students; its site offers the latest research and best practices for educators and individuals who want to integrate SEL in all aspects of learning and life.
+- Collaborative for Academic, Social, and Emotional Learning (CASEL) is the nation’s leading organization advancing the development of academic, social and emotional competence for all students; its site offers the latest research and best practices for educators and individuals who want to integrate SEL in all aspects of learning and life.
+Learn more here.

-- http://www.centerforpubliceducation.org/Main-Menu/Instruction/What-research-says-about-the-value-of-homework-At-a-glance.
-Whether homework helps students—and how much homework is appropriate—has been debated for many years.
+- Whether homework helps students—and how much homework is appropriate—has been debated for many years.
 The research has produced mixed results so far, and more research is needed.
 Nonetheless, there are some findings that can help to inform decisions about homework.
-What follows is a summary of the research to date.
+Here is a summary of the research to date.

-- http://healthysleep.med.harvard.edu/ Why sleep matters, sleep learning and memory, from Harvard University researchers.
+- Learn why sleep matters, sleep learning and memory, from Harvard University researchers.